Dose Escalation Study of Gleevec and Chlorambucil in Previously Treated Chronic Lymphocytic Leukemia Patients

 Official title: A Phase I-II Trial of Gleevec (Imatinib Mesylate) in Combination With Chlorambucil in Previously Treated Chronic Lymphocytic Leukemia (CLL) Patients

-Primary outcome: Measure: Maximum tolerated dose of Gleevec in combination with chlorambucil
+Primary outcome: Measure number of patients at maximum tolerated dose of Gleevec in combination with chlorambucil

 Detailed description: